Jeffrey-Sardina/Divine-Abandonment-Language/etymological-reference.md

 ### 7) **English** -- **translation**
 You can't cast a shadow without some light.

-Solhkatha zhada zhawhiidii kae zhawhada
+Solhkatha zhada kae zhawhiidii zhawhada

+?? does zhawhada need a from-ative case marker?

 Lit.
 "Light and shadow both come from the dark" / have the same source.